bogosorter/markdown-to-pdf/readme.md

-# markdown to pdf
+# markdown-to-pdf

-This is a simple setup to convert markdown files to pdf with GitHub styles.
+This is a simple setup to convert `.md` files to `.pdf` with GitHub styles.

 ## Usage